kedar-1401/Falling-Stick-Game-TECHNITES/README.md

 ---

-For more information, feel free to check the code comments and structure.
+For more information, feel free to check the code and discuss.

+Aman Revankar (221IT007)
+Anush Revankar (221AI009)
+B Sriram (231CS116)
+R Adithya (231CS146)
+Kedar Dhule (221IT023)
+Sharayu Ghadge (221ME120)

 Happy coding!